-Eric Sefert of Wooga company was a speaker at the latest GDC.
-He told what’s better: to buy several thousands of installs per day or purchase traffic for a hundred thousand dollars once while trying to get to a TOP.
+Eric Sefert of Wooga company was a speaker at the GDC.
+He told the audience what’s better: to buy several thousands of installs per day or purchase traffic for a hundred thousand dollars once while trying to get to a TOP.
 He also spoke about how much TOP-1 costs in the USA, are there games which need marketing and how to evaluate virality of a project and calculate traffic price based on it.

 The scheme is quite simple.
-Everything starts from a prototype.
+Everything starts with a prototype.
 We prototype many ideas in order to choose the best one.
 Then we get down to production.
 Further on, a gameable demo version is prepared.
 After this, “soft-launch” and global launch follow.
 The last stage, which we call a “Hit”, embodies project success on the world market.

 Common development strategy looks like this:

 We don’t have a goal to finish a project and launch it as fast as possible.
 There’s only one goal — to understand quickly that a project won’t become a hit and close it.

 Jelly Splash is a project based on widely known match3 mechanics.
 “Soft-launch” took place on June, 14th 2013 in Canada.
 A world launch was on August 21, 2013.
 We got to the “TOP Free” (iPhone) at once in several countries: the USA, France, Germany, Netherlands, Spain, Brazil, and others.

 There’s an own marketing philosophy in the company.
 These are the principles we rely on while discussing product development.

 There is a simple thesis: “I don’t have to grow an audience.
 If I’ve created a great game, the audience will grow on its own.”
 I don’t agree with it and can explain why.